Code Lyoko: Plot

-In Season 4, Jeremy and Aelita finish reconstructing Lyoko, and construct a digital submarine known as the Skidbladnir to travel across the Digital Sea to destroy X.A.N.A.'s "Replikas," copies of Lyoko's sectors linked to X.A.N.A.-controlled supercomputers on Earth, all created for its goal of world domination.
-X.A.N.A. uses William as a weapon throughout the season to defend the Replikas and target the Lyoko Warriors.
+In Season 4, Jeremy and Aelita finish reconstructing Lyoko and construct a digital submarine known as the Skidbladnir to travel across the Digital Sea and destroy X.A.N.A.'s "Replikas," copies of Lyoko's sectors linked to X.A.N.A.-controlled supercomputers on Earth that were created for its goal of world domination.
+Throughout the season, X.A.N.A. uses William as a weapon to defend the Replikas and target the Lyoko Warriors.
 To prevent suspicion regarding William's disappearance, Jeremy manages to program a specter to take William's place at Kadic, although its seemingly unintelligent behavior confuses teachers and students alike.
-Near the end of the season, X.A.N.A. decides to draw energy from all of its Replikas to create the Kolossus, a gigantic monster which later destroys the Skidbladnir.
-After eventually being released from X.A.N.A.'s control thanks to Jeremy's efforts, William has a difficult time regaining the trust of the group.
+Near the end of the season, X.A.N.A. decides to draw energy from its Replikas to create the Kolossus, a gigantic monster which later destroys the Skidbladnir.
+Thanks to Jeremy's efforts, William is freed from X.A.N.A.'s control, but struggles to regain the group's trust.
 While Ulrich defeats the Kolossus, Hopper sacrifices himself to power Jeremy's "anti-X.A.N.A. program," which destroys X.A.N.A. forever upon activation.
 Shortly after, the group, albeit reluctant due to their nostalgia, decides to shut down the Supercomputer.